Help

 Go To CLIO >>

-- Download EndNote Here - - Connect to RefWorks Here -
+- Download EndNote - - Connect to RefWorks - - Download Zotero -

-To meet the varying needs of its users, Columbia Libraries is currently offering access to two separate citation management softwares, EndNote and RefWorks.
-Both support retrieval and storage of references from bibliographic databases and the use of that information in formatting in-text citations, footnotes, endnotes, and bibliographies.
+To meet the varying needs of its users, Columbia Libraries is currently offering support for three separate citation management softwares, EndNote, RefWorks, and Zotero.
+All support retrieval and storage of references from bibliographic databases and the use of that information in formatting in-text citations, footnotes, endnotes, and bibliographies.
 Individuals involved in long-term careers in research may find EndNote's greater customizability, additional features (e.g.ability to handle figures as well as citations), and personal computer storage of data more to their needs, while those who simply need to gather and use citations in current class writing may find the convenience and ease of RefWorks' online use and storage just what they need.
-Users of both are likely to appreciate the powerful and ubiquitous citation gathering capacities provided by RefWorks server-based format, as well as the fact that bibliographic information may be passed easily from one system to the other.
+Zotero offers a new approach for downloading and searching full-text content as well as bibliographic data.
+Users of all three are likely to appreciate the fact that bibliographic information may be passed easily from one system to the other.
+Fuller information on each of the programs is available below.

 ENDNOTE INFORMATION